 Addressing Concentration in Company Stock

 Protecting Large Concentrations of Stock

+Review Exercise

 Conclusion

 Introduction

 One of the ways in which companies tie their employee compensation to the performance of the company is by offering forms of equity-based compensation.
 Equity-based compensation can take several forms.
 A brief list of the types of compensation strategies are highlighted below and each will be detailed in greater depth at various stages of this course.

 The first section of the course is focused on option-based awards and covers the following: